tommyfricano/untitled/README.md

 - As a user, I want to be able to add a project that is already in progress
 - As a user, I want to be able to add my motivation for completing a project

+complete:

+- As a user, I want to be able to create a project plan
+  - title
+  - category
+  - timeframe
+  - goals/success criteria
   - As a user, I want to be able to favorite certain projects and have them populated on my dashboard